gigerbytes/ncov-ph-data/README.md

 Saves data into a mongo database

 `pdf_aggregator.py`
-Uses camelot to read the daily PDF released by DOH about cases, as it has some data not (yet) accessible through the api.
+Uses [camelot](https://camelot-py.readthedocs.io/) to read the daily PDF released by DOH about cases, as it has some data not (yet) accessible through the api.
 Saves parsed data into CSV

 You can see pdf examples in /pdfs

 `combine_data.py`
-Combine API and PDF data to holisting csv `cases_ph.csv` for use & upload to KAGGLE
+Combine API data (from saved Mongodb) and PDF data to holisting csv `cases_ph.csv` for use & upload to KAGGLE

 Kaggle link here : https://www.kaggle.com/gigbytes/novel-coronavirus-philippine-dataset